yogeshprakhar/Lattice-Assignment-Backend/README.md

 <br>
 <br>
-Postman Screenshot of getting all details by using hospitalID
+Postman Screenshot of getting all details by using hospitaID
 <br>
 <br>